audiopixel/pixelmixer/README.md

 ## Possible uses ##

 * Mixer for displaying pixel shaders in 3D space
-* VJ / control light shows
+* VJ / Lighting for stage and architectural
+* Engine for interactive art installations
-* Audio and data visualizations
+* Tool for audio and data visualizations
-* Interactive art and light installations
 * Animate particles / sprites / textures in any WebGL or Three.js project
-* Lighting conceptualize / architectural tool
-* Generate shaders that can be used in separate OpenGL applications
+* Generate shaders to be used in separate OpenGL applications
-* Run high performance with dedicated server, triggered by mobile MIDI / OSC API

 ---